2017 World Series: Pre-game ceremonies

-Game summaries
+Matchups

 Game 1

 The temperature at the start of the game was 103 F, which made this the hottest World Series game ever recorded.
 Clayton Kershaw started Game 1 for the Dodgers, while Dallas Keuchel started for the Astros.

 Chris Taylor hit a home run for the Dodgers on Keuchel's first pitch of the game.
-It was the third home run to leadoff a game in Dodgers postseason history (following Davey Lopes in 1978 World Series and Carl Crawford in 2013 NLDS).
+It was the third home run to lead off a game in Dodgers postseason history (following Davey Lopes in 1978 World Series and Carl Crawford in 2013 NLDS).
 Alex Bregman hit a tying home run for the Astros in the fourth inning.
 In the sixth inning, Justin Turner hit a go-ahead two-run home run for the Dodgers.
 Turner tied Duke Snider for most career runs batted in (RBIs) in Dodgers postseason history with 26.

 Kershaw struck out 11 in seven innings pitched with no walks and only three hits allowed while Keuchel allowed three runs on six hits in 6 2/3 innings.
 Brandon Morrow pitched a scoreless eighth and Kenley Jansen earned the save.